Daniel-Prus/segunda_division_data_pipeline/README.md

 ## Architecture
-Football data is collected every week from RapidApi Api-Football-Beta with the use of Airflow Python Operator.
+Football data is collected weekly (according to the league schedule) from RapidApi Api-Football-Beta with the use of Airflow Python Operator.

 ![seg_div_data_pipeline](images/seg_div_data_pipeline.png)